-NOTE 12 LEASE COMMITMENTS
+NOTE 12 LEASE

-The Organization entered into a seven year lease dated November 27, 2017 for office space for a period commencing January 1, 2018.
-Monthly rent was \$3,803 during 2021.
-Monthly rent is \$3,803 for fiscal year 2022, and \$4,120 for fiscal years 2023 and 2024.
-The Organization has an option to renew one 5-year option at a rent to be negotiated.
-Total rent expense reported for the year ended December 31, 2021 was \$45,636.
+The Organization leases office space under a noncancelable operating lease which commenced in November 2017.
+The required monthly rent under this agreement was \$3,803 during 2022.
+Monthly rent is \$4,120 for fiscal years 2023 and 2024.
+The Organization has an option to renew one five-year option at a rent to be negotiated.